michaelcale/books/books/go/0180-error-handling/000-index.md

 **You should always check for errors.**

-You can often see people asking on mailing lists or StackOverflow why their code doesn't and it would be obvious if the code didn't skip error checking.
+You can often see people asking on mailing lists or StackOverflow why their code doesn't work and it would be obvious if the code didn't skip error checking.